wodory/flowmate/README.md

 # Flowmate

 Don't draw a shape and type text.
 Write your story, process or task first, then make shapes with the text automatically.
 It's just speedy and super simple.

 ## Current version
+### 0.2
+- Upgrade for Sketch 42 APIs
+- Change structures

 ### 0.1.2
 - Connector Auto Upate
 - Fix the location of Group and shape is not matched.

 ## Install Plugin

 ### Sketch Toolbox